marine-predators-group/cams-nb/drafts/2019-04-09-Transcriptome-Assembly---Geoduck-Tissue-specific-Assembly-Ctenidia-with-HiSeq-and-NovaSeq-Data-on-Mox.md

 I previously assembled and annotated _P.generosa_ ctenidia transcriptome ([20190318](https://robertslab.github.io/sams-notebook/2019/03/18/Transcriptome-Annotation-Geoduck-Ctenidia-with-Trinotate-on-Mox.html)) using just our HiSeq data from our Illumina collaboration.
 This was a an oversight, as I didn't realize that we also had NovaSeq RNAseq data.
 So, I've initiated another _de novo_ assembly using Trinity incorporating both sets of data.

+NovaSeq data had been [previously trimmed](https://robertslab.github.io/sams-notebook/2018/01/25/adapter-trimming-and-fastqc-illumina-geoduck-novaseq-data.html).

+Trimming of the HiSeq data was performed via Trinity, using the `--trimmomatic` option.

 SBATCH script (GitHub):

 - [20190409_trinity_pgen_ctenidia_RNAseq.sh](https://github.com/RobertsLab/sams-notebook/blob/master/sbatch_scripts/20190409_trinity_pgen_ctenidia_RNAseq.sh)